getAlby/.github/profile/README.md

 -->

- Welcome to our hive, where the future building blocks for bitcoin are laid.
+ Welcome to Alby, where the future building blocks for bitcoin are laid.

-Driving force for Alby is to build bridges 🌉 - between users and apps, the web and Bitcoin, and most importantly, between technological freedom and innovation.
+Our mission is to build bridges 🌉 - between users and apps, the web and Bitcoin, and most importantly, between technological freedom and innovation.
 We envision a world where Bitcoin experience is seamless, transparent, and accessible to all.
 That's why we hope our tools will help builders to innovate with ease and **make anything possible in Bitcoin.**

 Key Features:
 - **APIs:** Facilitate easy and hassle-free Bitcoin integrations.
-- **Open-Source Roots:** Born from the community, evolving for the community.
+- **Open-Source:** Born from the community, evolving for the community.
 - **Secure Processes:** Ensuring the safety and integrity of every Bitcoin transaction.

 Alby equips users and developers with tools and APIs for effortlessly integrating Bitcoin into apps and web platforms, eliminating the complexities of direct Bitcoin handling.
 Initiated as an open-source endeavor, we continue to co-create and refine our tools in collaboration with the community.

 Our main projects:
-- **Alby Browser Extension:** lightning integration to the web, wallet management, keys handling
+- **Alby Browser Extension:** lightning integration to the web, wallet management & control, keys handling
-- **Nostr Wallet Connect:** connect apps to lightning node
+- **Nostr Wallet Connect:**  connect apps to control lightning node or wallet over Nostr (NIP-47)
-- **Lightning Tools:** set of helpful tools to build apps on top of them
+- **Lightning Tools:** set of helpful tools to develop lightning web apps
 - **Pkgzap:** tip npm packages and their dependencies